 I usually go camping myself, and James had told us about this and I said, ‘Sure I haven’t been out camping yet this year’, so I thought I would come out and check stuff out.

 What kind of events have you participated in with SCI BC?

-Well I go out hand cycling with James quite a bit.
-I think Spinal Cord Injury BC has been involved with wheelchair rugby events.
-I’ve played on the BC team for a couple years.
+I go out hand cycling quite a bit.
+Spinal Cord Injury BC has been involved with wheelchair rugby events and I’ve played on the BC team for a couple of years.

-What do you think is the best part about the Peer Support Program?
+What do you think is the best part of the Peer Support Program?